 It is easy to get around in Valencia by metro.
 For more information click here.

-A Hop on Hop Off Valencia Bus tour around Valencia city is highly recommended.
+A Hop on Hop Off Valencia Bus tour around Valencia city for 24 or 48 hours is highly recommended.

 Disclosure: Certain links in this post are affiliate links.
 This means that should you make a purchase via our link, we will receive a commission which will not affect the price you pay.